 No students may take a mid-term examination until satisfactory arrangements have been made with the Comptroller for the payment of all bills.
+More than the comptroller for the payment of all bills. all bills.
 No student may take a final examination until all financial obligations to the College have been satisfied.